How to analyze Microsoft Sentinel Daily Cap Alerts - AADNonInteractiveUserSignInLogs

 | summarize count() by DeviceName

 That’s it for today, I hope you found this useful.
-I’m currently working on an early detection when logs start to unusually grow, this so that IT operations or Security teams can take an immediate action and prevent the daily cap being reached.
+I’m currently working on early detection when logs start to unusually grow, so that IT operations or security teams can take immediate action and prevent the daily cap from being reached.

 Alex